microsoft/BotBuilder-Samples/experimental/orchestrator/Composer/01.school-skill-navigator/README.md

 # School skill navigator bot

-This example shows from end-to-end how to use bf orchestrator commandlets to improve the quality of a training set ( in [.lu format][1]), and how to use [Composer][2] to build a bot from examples in [.lu format][1].
+This example shows from end-to-end how to use bf orchestrator commandlets to improve the quality of a training set ( in [.lu format](https://docs.microsoft.com/en-us/azure/bot-service/file-format/bot-builder-lu-file-format?view=azure-bot-service-4.0)), and how to use [Composer](https://docs.microsoft.com/en-us/composer/introduction) to build a bot from examples in in [.lu format](https://docs.microsoft.com/en-us/azure/bot-service/file-format/bot-builder-lu-file-format?view=azure-bot-service-4.0).

-This example can be split into two parts: [the first part](#part-1:-evaluate-and-improve-the-quality-of-the-training-set) takes a training set (in [.lu format][1]) and a test set (in [.lu format][1]) as input, and the output is a revised training set that performs more accurately.
+This example can be split into two parts: [the first part](#part-1:-evaluate-and-improve-the-quality-of-the-training-set) takes a training set (in in [.lu format](https://docs.microsoft.com/en-us/azure/bot-service/file-format/bot-builder-lu-file-format?view=azure-bot-service-4.0)) and a test set (in in [.lu format](https://docs.microsoft.com/en-us/azure/bot-service/file-format/bot-builder-lu-file-format?view=azure-bot-service-4.0)) as input, and the output is a revised training set that performs more accurately.
 You can skip this part if you don't have a test set.
-The [second part](#part-2:-use-composer-to-build-a-bot-from-a-training-file) takes a training set in [.lu format][1] (either the original file, or the revised one from Part 1) as input, and outputs a bot by using [Composer][2].
+The [second part](#part-2:-use-composer-to-build-a-bot-from-a-training-file) takes a training set in [.lu format](https://docs.microsoft.com/en-us/azure/bot-service/file-format/bot-builder-lu-file-format?view=azure-bot-service-4.0) (either the original file, or the revised one from Part 1) as input, and outputs a bot by using [Composer](https://docs.microsoft.com/en-us/composer/introduction).

 ## Prerequisites